trezzuri/erpnext-docs/docs/en/customize-erpnext/client-scripts.md

 # Client Scripts

-**Client Scripts are small code snippets that are executed in the browser to extend or customize the standard functionality of ERPNext.**
+**Client Scripts are small code snippets that are executed in the browser to extend or customize the standard functionality of SOMA.**